christianrubiales/gridgarden-no-hints/README.md

-Grid Garden
+Grid Garden - No Hints
 =======

-Grid Garden is a game for learning CSS grid layout.
-Check it out at [cssgridgarden.com](http://cssgridgarden.com).
+Grid Garden - No Hints is a game for learning CSS grid layout.
+Check it out at [christianrubiales.com/gridgarden-no-hints/](http://christianrubiales.com/gridgarden-no-hints/).

 ![Grid Garden screenshot](./images/screenshot.png)